IBM/aspera-cli/docs/README.erb.md

 - destination is not an existing folder
 - the `dirname` of destination is an existing folder

-For this reason it is recommended to set `create_dir` to `true` for consistent behaviour between single and multiple items transfer, this is the default in <%=tool%>.
+For this reason it is recommended to set `create_dir` to `true` for consistent behavior between single and multiple items transfer, this is the default in <%=tool%>.

 If a simple source file list is provided (no `destination` in `paths`, i.e. no `file_pair_list` provided), the destination folder is used as destination folder for each source file, and source file folder names are not preserved.